-PTGG: A 6-week psychoeducational and experiential group for survivors of trauma.
+A 12-week psychoeducational and experiential group for survivors of physical and emotional trauma.
 It will focus on helping participants create stability and safety by discussing common reactions to trauma and learning effective coping techniques.
-Participants will be able to identify their current coping level and move towards developing resiliency in response to trauma.
 Expressive arts, meditation, and relaxation strategies will also be utilized.

 This is a 12-week psychoeducational group for students with PTSD and survivors of trauma.
 It will focus on the negative thoughts and beliefs associated with traumatic experiences and will help participants develop a new perspective on their sense of safety, trust, power, and control in their world along with building their self-esteem and improving their relationships with themselves and others.
 There will be weekly homework to help students develop the skills they need to move through the trauma.